Teaching Functional Money Math: Discount Lesson [Special Education]

 Lesson Unit Break Down

-Day 2- As you know by now, this day delves into the concepts through input (examples) and output (writing), i.e. notes.
-Repetition is a good thing and visuals that compliment the concepts help too.
+Day 2—As you know by now, this day delves into the concepts through input (examples) and output (writing, i.e. notes).
+Repetition is a good thing, and visuals that complement the concepts help, too.
 Feel free to use the Exit Slip this day, day 3, or even day 4.

 Day 3- The guided practice begins.
 This worksheet can be completed as a class, in small groups, partners, or independently, your choice!
 With 10 different scenarios, you could even start as a class with 2, move to small groups or partners for 3 more, then leave the last 5 for independent practice.
 This worksheet is solely focused on % discounts with round numbers, such as $119.00.

-Day 4- As mentioned above, calculating % discounts is the most challenging and thus, the more practice the better.
+Day 4- As mentioned above, calculating % discounts is the most challenging ,and thus, the more practice ,the better.
 This day is dedicated to independent practice.
 Using the free PowerPoint in my store, students will work through calculating % discounts, subtotals, and totals.
-If your students are accurately moving through this concept, feel free to throw in a few of your own, such as a BOGO or Save $ on $.
+If your students are moving through this concept accurately, feel free to throw in a few of your own, such as a BOGO or Save $ on $.

 Day 5- Use the task cards as one last review before the assessment.
 See the suggestion below.
-Then, pass out the assessment and follow-up with the word search and functional math review.
+Then, the assessment will be passed out, and follow-up will be done with the word search and functional math review.

-***If you want to switch up the word search, then give them the word search for the concept you are going to cover the following week/day.
+***If you want to switch up the word search, give them the word search for the concept you will cover the following week/day.
 This will get their mind introduced to the vocabulary without any demands.

 If you want the class to work as a collective team and earn enough points as a group, then try this activity.
 Designate a ‘spokesperson,’ and perhaps choose a quieter leader or someone with less confidence or who may struggle with the concepts*.
 Then have the rest of the class move to the back of the classroom in a big group.
 Give the Spokesperson the question (verbally without the 2 answer options OR the actual card with the two options).
 That person will walk the question back to the big group, the class will decide as a group what the right answer is, give their ‘final answer’ to the spokesperson and then the spokesperson will walk it back and read it aloud to you.
 You could do the whole deck or give the class a goal of right answers (say 10 or 12) and once they hit that goal, move on to the next activity.